DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Prepare Shapefile for Training

-We initially filter shapefile.geojson to get rid of polygons that are too small.
-If you do not have access to shapefile.geojson, there are sample train and test geojsons (already filtered) in the [shapefiles](https://github.com/kostasthebarbarian/mltools/tree/master/examples/polygon_classify_cnn/shapefiles) directory, which are sufficient for training and testing the model, so you can omit steps 1-2 and go straight to step 3.
+We initially filter shapefile.geojson to get rid of polygons that are too small, create train and test data, and train data with balanced classes, the motivation for which is detailed [below](#class-imbalance).

+If you do not have access to shapefile.geojson, there are sample train and test geojsons (already filtered) in the [shapefiles](https://github.com/kostasthebarbarian/mltools/tree/master/examples/polygon_classify_cnn/shapefiles) directory, which are sufficient for training and testing the model, so you can omit this section and continue to [Image Preprocessing](#image-preprocessing).

 1. Open an ipython terminal and filter the shapefile for legitimate polygons.
 Use resolution to determine minimum and maximum acceptable chip size dimensions (generally between 30 and 125 pixels for pansharpened images).